HoloFab/HoloFab.github.io/issues.markdown

 1. Grasshopper

-    -   TCP communication buffering until change occurred in inputs;
+    - ~~Largely fixed: TCP communication buffering until change occurred in inputs;~~
+    - Robot Positions not sent until inputs updated;
-    -   Rhino crash upon trying to connect to multiple IP addresses;
+    - ~~Largely fixed: Rhino crash upon trying to connect to multiple IP addresses;~~

 2. Unity: Android

+    - Minor: C-Plane shows up from beginning of application and doesn't wait for scanned mesh to appear;

 3. Unity: HoloLens

-    -   C-Plane Movement is limited to just placing on scanned mesh;
+    - ~~Fixed: C-Plane Movement is limited to just placing on scanned mesh;~~
+    - Minor: Slider filled area not updating on dragging;
+    - Minor: Pin button Logo is a duplicate.

 ## Plans

 - Communicating points to Grasshopper;
 - Communicating scanned meshes back to Grasshopper;
 - Voice commands on HoloLens (? and on Android);
 - Multi-IP communication from Grasshopper;
 - Send Curve geometry from Grasshopper;
 - Send Point Cloud geometry from Grasshopper;

 ## Suggestions